Israel Broussard: Controversial comments

-On August 21, 2018, days after the release of To All the Boys I've Loved Before, a collection of tweets by Broussard resurfaced that were deemed insensitive and racist by commentators, including on the subject of the Black Lives Matter movement.
+On August 21, 2018, days after the release of To All the Boys I've Loved Before, a collection of tweets by Broussard resurfaced that were insensitive and racist, including on the subject of the Black Lives Matter movement.
 For instance, after the 2011 Tōhoku earthquake and tsunami, Broussard tweeted: "Dogs can sense earthquakes.
 Too bad Japan ate them all."
 In addition, he was also found to have liked tweets promoting Sandy Hook conspiracy theories and anti-Muslim tweets.
 He released an apology on Twitter, stating, "I am dedicated to becoming a more informed and educated version of myself."